microsoft/fluentui/packages/web-components/src/tablist/readme.md

 ### Default

 By default Tablists are arranged horizontally.
 The developer sets `activeid` Tablist attribute.
 The Component handles the logic of what is shown and hidden when user clicks on the tabs.
-For switcing to work correctly the tab list requires that the indexing of the tabs and tab-panels be organized to correspond to their matching items - the order of the tabs must match the order of the tab panels:
+For switching to work correctly the tab list requires that the indexing of the tabs and tab-panels be organized to correspond to their matching items - the order of the tabs must match the order of the tab panels:

 ```html
 <fluent-tablist>